DataDog/KubeHound/pkg/kubehound/graph/CHEATSHEET.md

 ```grovy
 g.V().hasLabel("Identity").has("name", "pod-patch-sa").repeat(out().simplePath()).until(has("critical", true).or().loops().is(10)).has("critical", true).path()
 ```
-## Critical asset exposurer
+## Critical asset exposure

-All attack paths (up to 5 hops) to a specific critical asset (in this case the system:auth-delegator) role from containers/identities/nodes:
+All attack paths (up to 5 hops) to a specific critical asset (in this case the `system:auth-delegator`) role from containers/identities/nodes:

 ```groovy
 g.V().hasLabel("Container", "Identity", "Node").repeat(out().simplePath()).until(has("name", "system:auth-delegator").or().loops().is(5)).has("name", "system:auth-delegator").hasLabel("Role").path()
 ```

 ## Threat modelling